 On Friday, September 30th, Russian President Vladimir Putin signed treaties ushering the Ukrainian regions of Luhansk, Donetsk, Zaporizhzhia, and Kherson into the Russian Federation.
-While the West deems the move to be ‘illegal,’ Ukrainian President Volodymyr Zelenskyy formally seeks NATO membership.
+While the West deems the move to be ‘illegal,’ Ukrainian President Volodymyr Zelensky formally seeks NATO membership.

 Controversial referendums, which were held between September 23rd and 27th in the four Russian-occupied Ukrainian territories have, according to Russia, garnered an overwhelming vote in favor of joining the Russian Federation.
 On Friday, September 30th, Putin held a formal signing ceremony in the Kremlin’s St. George Hall.
 “The people have made their unequivocal choice,” he said, adding that “it is undoubtedly their right, an inherent right sealed in Article 1 of the UN Charter, which directly states the principle of equal rights and self-determination of peoples.”